qius5/FiniteSizeEffect/README.md

 Source code is in the directory "src/".
 You can check the ".toml" files for the dependency versions.
 Using the module "FiniteSizeEffect", you can call all the convenient library in the old versions of Julia, and you won't need to worry about future update of Julia.

 To test the code, run "julia runcode.jl".
-Notice that file "runcode.jl", you need to fill in your address of the file using push, otherwise julia will only load the default directory defined in "LOAD_PATH".
+Notice that for file "runcode.jl", you need to fill in your address of the file using push, otherwise julia will only load the default directory defined in "LOAD_PATH".